anna-cole/mybnb/README.md

 # Mybnb

-Mybnb is an American website operating an online marketplace for home stays.
-Users can search for properties, see and create property reviews, create and manage bookings.
-The app also features an integrated Google Map API.
+Mybnb is a web application operating an online marketplace for home stays, where users can search for properties, create reviews and manage bookings.
+It also features an integrated Google Maps API.

 We hope you enjoy and we look forward to your contributions!